caioraphael1/Odin/README.md

 ## Odin Language fork, focused on safety

-- The goal of this fork is to make Odin a safer language, breaking the implicit patterns from the C language and improving code readability, and making it more enjoyable to work with memory.
+- The goal of this fork is to make Odin a safer language, breaking the implicit patterns from the C language, improving code readability, and making it more enjoyable to work with memory.
 - I love Odin, but I don't like how it hides allocations from the user and tries to handle lots of behavior implicitly.
 If an allocator is invalid, there should be no fallback.
 A buggy code is a buggy code and should *crash*.
-I believe that typing one extra word is an absolute worth trade-off than losing tracking of how your memory is managed.
+Typing one extra word is an absolute worth trade-off over losing track of how your memory is managed.
 We shouldn't hide when memory is mentioned.

 - Currently, all changes are in `.odin` files.
 No changes were made to the `.cpp` source code, so the compiler is untouched.
-I'll maybe change the compiler if this would result in improvements to safety that could not be achieved by the Odin language alone.
+Maybe I'll change the compiler if this would result in improvements to safety that could not be achieved by the Odin language alone.

 - This is a **WIP (work-in-progress)**.
 Changing every single library in Odin is not easy.
 There will be a lot of broken code in the beginning, but the goal is a complete overhaul of safety in Odin.